hemanthhardy/Heatmap-and-attention-span/README.md

 # to execute the code and installions.
-   Go through to Documentation/heatmap_attspan_doc.pdf !NOTE : TF2 Object dection API setup with TF installed via anaconda(supported with GPU till october 2020).
+   Go through to Documentation/heatmap_attspan_doc.pdf
+![NOTE : TF2 Object dection API setup with TF installed via anaconda(supported with GPU till october 2020).
 But now if you follow the doc, you will able to install only CPU supported env.
 Because when running setup.py for TF OD API setup, it looks for latest and anaconda doesnt have now and only pip has.
 But pip wont manage CUDA and cudnn like anaconda by itself.
-So if you want to install with GPU support you should manually install CUDA and CUDNN, steps for that also attached as .txt file.
+So if you want to install with GPU support you should manually install CUDA and CUDNN, steps for that also attached as .txt file.]

 # output  video link:
 https://www.youtube.com/watch?v=DHGLfOiaB-E